christopherkade/christopherkade.github.io/content/posts/future-of-javascript.md

 <img width="867" alt="Screenshot 2019-10-23 at 09 18 17" src="https://user-images.githubusercontent.com/52913438/67367591-180d9480-f576-11e9-8386-2eebf29d748b.png">

 The general assembly includes ordinary members of ecma and is its highest authority.
 It controls its management, secretariat & executive committee.
-It's currently composed of some of the biggest names in tech, including Apple, AirBnb, Faceboon, Netflix & Google.
+It's currently composed of some of the biggest names in tech, including Apple, AirBnb, Facebook, Netflix & Google.
 [Full list of members](https://www.ecma-international.org/memento/members.htm)

 It's the secretariat's role to organize and create Technical Committees (TCs) and Technical Groups (TGs) who handle specific aspects of computer science.